Chinese tea culture: Modern culture

 In modern China, virtually every dwelling has a set of tea implements for brewing a cup of hot tea.
 They are symbols of welcome for visitors or neighbors.
 Traditionally, a visitor to a Chinese home is expected to sit down and drink tea while talking; visiting while remaining standing is considered uncouth.
-Folding the napkin in tea ceremonies is a traditional act in China performed to keep away bad qi energy.
-In Taiwan, tea ceremonies are held not only in daily life but also on important occasions.

 Tea was regarded as one of the seven daily necessities, the others being firewood, rice, oil, salt, soy sauce, and vinegar.
 There are many different types of tea such as: green tea, oolong tea, red tea, black tea, white tea, yellow tea, puerh tea and flower tea.
 Traditionally, fresh tea leaves are regularly turned over in a deep bowl.
 This process allows the leaves dry in a way that preserves their full flavor, ready for use.